-Those words were actually used by my best friend to describe me when we were having a conversation about music.
-Jaime is always sending me links to old music that I’ve never heard before.
-Now, I’m not talking old as in “golden oldies” just stuff that isn’t from the past five or ten years.
-Well, he sends me links to those as well, but regardless.
+Those words were to describe me once when having a conversation with someone about music.
 We were having a conversation about the way the quality of music has declined over the years.
 I had said:

 Yeah, they do.
 Says a lot for the standards of our listeners.
 Granted, considering that I do like a good bit of the pop garbage that comes out these days, I really shouldn’t be talking, but at least I’m willing to say that it’s crap unlike a lot of fans!